Execs Sound off on Mavs’ Luka Doncic Future: ‘Gotta Get Their Sh** Together’

 Certainly, things have not gone as planned in Dallas.
 The Mavericks entered the NBA season coming off a trip to the Western Conference finals following an upset win over the Suns in the postseason’s second round.
-They’d won 52 games last year and were primed for a good follow-up season, trading for sixth man Christian Wood and adding Javale McGee in free agency.
+They’d won 52 games last year and were primed for a good follow-up season, trading for sixth man Christian Wood and adding former champion big man JaVale McGee in free agency.

 The Mavs stood fourth in the Western Conference in early February when the team decided to put all its chips into the middle of the table—the Mavs traded for Nets star Kyrie Irving, sending out key defensive role player Dorian Finney-Smith and well-liked guard Spencer Dinwiddie, plus a 2029 first-round draft pick, for Irving.
 Second-rounders in 2027 and 2029 were also included.